Explore car insurance costs in Hawaii and learn more about important rating factors.

 If you're concerned you might not be getting the best value for your money with your present auto insurance company, the best option is to compare insurance companies.

 One pro of nuptials — aside from the wedding gifts — is the better deal you may receive on your car insurance policy.
-In Hawaii, married drivers save $0 annually on auto insurance.
+In Hawaii, however, married drivers pay around the same rates as single, divorced, and widowed drivers.
 This is a smaller discount than the US average of $76.

 |Marital Status||Average Annual Premium|